The RRVAGO Chapter Officers, Pipeline Staff, and Archivists

 Alex Swanson at the "Mighty Wurlitzer" theatre pipe organ at the Fargo Theatre

-In addition to his treasurer duties with the Red River Valley Chapter of the AGO, Alex is also treasurer of the Red River Theatre Organ Society and has served as its president and vice president.
-He was a house organist at the Fargo Theatre on the "Mighty Wurlitzer" theatre pipe organ there for four years.
+He is also member of the Red River Theatre Organ Society and currently serves as treasurer of that organization, and is also a house organist of the Fargo Theatre on the "Mighty Wurlitzer" theatre pipe organ there.

 As a musicologist, theorist, pianist, and organist, JEAN HELLNER enjoys performing, studying, and teaching music.
 She earned a PhD in musicology from the University of North Texas, where she also taught, performed in the new music ensemble, and played the viola da gamba in the early music ensemble.
 She holds a master's degree in musicology from The Florida State University in Tallahassee, and, as part of her undergraduate education, she studied piano with Rosario Marciano and music history with Friedrich Heller in Vienna, Austria.